thtrieu/darkflow/README.md

 ## Update

-Demo from video file/ webcam is available.
-Cython for YOLOv2 fast processing is available too.
+Demo from video file/ webcam is available, also with saving results to an output file.
+Cython for fast processing is available too.

 **Android demo is available on Tensorflow's official github!** [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/android/src/org/tensorflow/demo/TensorFlowYoloDetector.java)

 **I am looking for contributions:**
  - `help wanted` labels in issue track
- - post-processing using Cython

 ### Parsing the annotations